IdreesInc/Graduation-Cap/dev-journal.md

   - Another benefit is that I don't have to worry about security with regards to the Python webserver and can instead use a static host like GitHub Pages.
 - Created Helios-Relay, which will run the relay code.
 - Turns out WebSockets are messy and I am short on time.
 Let's use Socket.IO and skip all of that mess.
+- Running into an interesting issue where using SetImage from a python-socketio event callback causes ```OverflowError: can't convert negative value to size_t```.
+According to a comment on [this](https://github.com/hzeller/rpi-rgb-led-matrix/issues/1056) issue, it is because it is being executed on something other than the main thread.
+Setting the "unsafe" argument to True fixed the problem, but the updating is a little bit slower.
+I will consider using [techniques](https://www.geeksforgeeks.org/python-communicating-between-threads-set-1/) for passing messages to the main thread if this becomes a problem.

 ## September 10th, 2021